-Symptoms may disappear completely if the nephrotic syndrome is caused by a treatable disorder, such as an infection, cancer, or drugs, provided the condition is treated early and effectively.
+Symptoms may disappear completely if the nephrotic syndrome is caused by a treatable disorder, such as an infection, cancer, or medications, provided the condition is treated early and effectively.
 This situation occurs in about half the cases in children but less often in adults.
 If the underlying disorder responds to corticosteroids, sometimes progression of the disease is halted, and less often the condition partially or, rarely, completely reverses.
-When the syndrome is caused by human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , it usually progresses relentlessly, often resulting in complete kidney failure in 3 or 4 months.
-Children born with the nephrotic syndrome rarely live beyond their first birthday, although a few have survived by means of dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+When the syndrome is caused by human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , it usually progresses relentlessly, often resulting in complete kidney failure in 3 or 4 months.
+Children born with nephrotic syndrome rarely live beyond their first birthday, although a few have survived by means of dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more treatments or a kidney transplant.
 Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
 (See also Overview of Transplantation... read more

 When the cause is systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more or diabetes mellitus, Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more drug treatment often stabilizes or decreases the amount of protein in the urine.
-However, some people do not respond to drug treatment and develop chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
-Major causes are diabetes and high blood pressure... read more that progresses to kidney failure within a few years.
+Symptoms of diabetes may... read more medications often stabilize or decrease the amount of protein in the urine.
+However, some people do not respond to medications and develop chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Major causes are diabetes and high blood pressure... read more , which then progresses to kidney failure within a few years.

 Use of an angiotensin-converting enzyme (ACE) inhibitor, such as enalapril, benazepril, or lisinopril, or an angiotensin II receptor blocker (ARB), such as candesartan, losartan, or valsartan, is the mainstay of both prevention and treatment.
 When a person with a disease such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more or diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more has mild or moderate proteinuria, an ACE inhibitor or ARB is used as soon as possible because the drug may prevent proteinuria from increasing and kidney function from worsening.
+Symptoms of diabetes may... read more has mild or moderate proteinuria, an ACE inhibitor or ARB is used as soon as possible because the medication may prevent proteinuria from increasing and kidney function from worsening.

 American Kidney Fund, Nephrotic Syndrome: General information on nephrotic sydrome, including answers to frequently asked questions